DaveBackus/Data_Bootcamp_Book/installing-python.md

   ```
   [If you're feeling lazy, you can make do with the first two lines on their own, but you won't get the messages we describe below.]

   **Comment (mtwn).** We use the acronym **mtwn** to indicate material that is "more than we need," meaning it's safe to ignore.

-     **More comments.** All of these are mtwn, but we thought they would make the code less mysterious -- and give us a head start in understanding the structure of Python programs.  (i) Anything following a hash (#) is a comment and has no effect on what the program does.  (ii) Blank lines are optional, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
+  **More comments.** All of these are mtwn, but we thought they would make the code we just entered less mysterious -- and give us a head start with Python programming.  (i) Anything following a hash (#) is a comment and has no effect on what the program does.  (ii) Blank lines are optional, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
 If the version is less than 3.0, it prints an error message (`raise Exception`).
 Otherwise it prints the message "Congratulations, etc."  (iv) The statements that begin with `raise` and `print` are indented exactly four spaces.
 That's a standard feature of Python.
 Anything else generates an error.

 * Save your code.
 Click on File at the top left, then Save As, and save in the `Data_Bootcamp` directory under the name `bootcamp_test.py` (Python programs always have the extension py).